-Simplicity is a Key to Happiness
+Is Simplicity the Key to Happiness?

 Sometimes it’s the simplest things in our lives that can make the biggest shift in our mood.
 My mentor, Ruth, once said, “Find happiness in simplicity.
 It silences the mind, stills the soul, and delights the child within.”

 This helped me realize that I didn’t need to work my keister off to have the best of the best.
 This was a tough adjustment because as a child, I lived in a very materialistic setting.
 But once I took that Zen-like approach and started to appreciate simplicity – amazingly, I became happier.

 Observing freshly fallen snow.
 Nurturing a plant back to health.
 Listening to birds sing songs idly during a sensational sunset.
 That’s how simple we’re talking here.
 If you truly submerge into the moment and embrace little, delightful moments in time – that has the potential to give you wings and restore your happiness.